History of Sonepur, Odisha: 1750–1770

+1786–1841

-The next ruler Prithvi Singh Deo (AD 1786-1841) was defeated by the Marathas and was imprisoned in Chanda jail for a long period.
+The next ruler Prithvi Singh Deo (1786–1841) was defeated by the Marathas and was imprisoned in Chanda jail for a long period.
 During his absence Rani Laxmipriya Devi managed the administration of the state.
 She had signed an agreement with the British East India company on 13th Dec.1803 by which sonepur state came under the British protection.
 Sonepur was declared as a Tributary state under British occupation.
 But with the defeat of the Marathas in the third Anglo-Maratha war on 1817, Raja Prithvi Singh was released and sonepur permanently came under British protection.

-- AD 1855-1891
+1855-1891

 His successor Raja Niladhar Sing Deo (AD 1855-1891) was very much loyal to British Government and rendered all possible help during sepoy mutiny, rebellion of Surendra Sai and the Kondh rebellion of Chakra Bisoi and was rewarded with the title 'Raja Bahadur' for these help.
 During his rule, Sonepur kingdom was placed under the Govt. of central provinces on 1861 and was recognized as a Feudatory state in 1867.